metal-sn/SESNtemple/AverageSpec/README.md

 - fmeann: maximum negative excursion from mean
 - fmedp: maximum positive excursion from median
 - fmedn: maximum negative excursion from median
-- wlog: wavelength
+- wlog: rest wavelength
-- nsn: number of spectra at each wavelength bin
+- nsn: number of spectra that were used to construct mean spectrum, at each wavelength bin
 - smean: mean spline
-- SNsave: information of SN names and phases that go into the mean spectra
+- SNsave: SN names and phases of the spectra that were used to construct mean spectrum
 - tmin: minimum phase
 - tmax: maximum phase